sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/1000 - query-tips.md

 Notes
 ===

 For the full reference for this method in SenseML, see [Question method](doc:question).
+For advanced options, see [Advanced prompt configuration](doc:prompt).